 Duzy grew up in semi-rural Pacoima, California – the second oldest in a group of eight siblings – in a troubled, dysfunctional family.
 She endured turmoil, poverty, and even homelessness.
 School, however, remained a safe and sane place for her.
 Because of financial difficulty and personal trauma, it took ten years for her to complete her B.A. in Fine Art at California State University, Northridge in 1974.

 In 1976, Duzy joined the Southern California Chapter of the Women’s Caucus for Art and became its President in 1980.
-Duzy created her “Women Artists in History” series, paintings of contemporary women artists portrayed in the costumes and settings of their time.
-She was inspired to do this after a performance piece, created by her and others, for the WCA’s National Conference.
-This piece showcased the work of women artists and highlighted their absence in art history textbooks.
+Duzy created her “Women Artists in History” series, paintings of modern women artists portrayed in the costumes and settings of their time.
+The example shown above is her painting of artist Suzanne Valadon, a wonderful figurative artist who unfortunately is better known today for being the mother of Maurice Utrillo.
+Duzy was inspired to paint these female artists after the success of a performance piece, created by her and others for the WCA’s National Conference which showcased the work of women artists and highlighted their absence in art history textbooks.

 She moved to Florida for a time and developed a Florida chapter of the WCA, serving as its president for two terms.
 This allowed women artists of the Tampa region to participate in the National WCA.
 It was in Florida that she created her illustrated lecture, “Walking Through History: Women Artists Past & Present,” which she presented throughout the United States and in several other countries including France, Israel, and Philippines.